BU-Spark/se-les-sons/README.md

 To access the app to download onto an android device use this [link](https://drive.google.com/drive/folders/1FhflO38qpi3iNnggRRZZ9pDE8jXqYN7l?usp=sharing).

-To download: Download a file that works for your android device.
+To download: Go into settings and allow apps from Unknown Sources (this may be different depending on phone manufacturer).
+Download a file from the drive that works for your android device.
 Note: These APK files will only work on a device with a 64 bit architecture as per Google PlayStore 64 bit requirement.

 Or you can follow these steps to install the APK on a connected Android device.